Treats pain. This medicine is an NSAID.

 Brand Name(s):There may be other brand names for this medicine.

-When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to ketorolac, aspirin, or any pain or arthritis medicines such as Advil®, Aleve®, Celebrex®, Motrin®, or Naprosyn®.
-You should not use this medicine if you have a stomach ulcer, a bleeding disorder, or if you are pregnant or breastfeeding.
+When This Medicine Should Not Be Used:This medicine is not right for everyone.
+You should not receive it if you had an allergic reaction to ketorolac, aspirin, or any other NSAID medicines.
+You should not use this medicine if you have a stomach ulcer, a bleeding disorder, or you are pregnant or breastfeeding.

 How to Use This Medicine:

 - This medicine should come with a Medication Guide.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
-Ask your pharmacist for the Medication Guide if you do not have one.
+Ask your pharmacist for a copy if you do not have one.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into a muscle or through a needle placed in one of your veins.

-- A nurse or other trained health professional will give you this medicine.
+- A nurse or other health provider will give you this medicine.

-- Call your doctor or pharmacist for instructions.
+- Missed dose: Call your doctor or pharmacist for instructions.